 Note: For a meter which has an internal clock time reference which is only used during a power outage, there is no impact on the demand calculation.

-Calculation of Demand
+Calculation of demand

 All demand quantities shall be established on the basis of energy registration measured over integration periods defined by the demand interval.

-All demand quantities shall be established from corresponding energy values that are established in accordance with the requirements of energy meters established in this Recommendation.
+All demand quantities shall be established from corresponding energy values that are established in accordance with the requirements for energy meters established in this Recommendation.

 Meters shall acquire any energy data used in establishing the demand registration either continuously or at a rate of at least once per minute.